 My child has complex medical needs.
 Can they attend?

-Parents with children who have complex medical needs are encouraged to seek advice from their Medical Practitioner about on-onsite education and care during COVID 19.
-We will work together with families to assist you as best as possible during this time.
+Please speak to your medical practitioner about on-site education and care during COVID-19.
+We will assist you as best as possible during this time.

 Will I be notified if there is a diagnosed case at my centre?